Blithe Spirit is funny and withering in equal measure, but don’t be fooled. The real mischief lies beneath its snappy charm.

 - Mr Condomine keeps a painting of an Indian woman above the mantelpiece.

 The British have a long, colonial history with India – one involving slavery, theft and genocide.
-Unsurprisingly, they don’t always recognise it as this, choosing instead to see the relationship as one of benevolence and divine right.
+Unsurprisingly, they don’t always recognise it as this, sometimes still choosing to see the relationship as one of benevolence and divine right.

 Colonial relationships are deeply moored in racism and hierarchical thinking but in 1941, few Brits would have questioned it.
-They were also familiar with romanticised cultural tropes of Empire: uncivilised natives brimming with eroticism and exoticism, and the comedy of difference.
+At the same time, they were also familiar with the romanticised tropes of Empire: stories of uncivilised natives brimming with eroticism and exoticism, and the comedy of difference.

-Consider Hitchcock’s Psycho, which suggests the mere image of a man in woman’s clothes is more terrifying than a serial killer (one based on the deeply disturbing Ed Gein, no less).
+Consider Hitchcock’s Psycho, which implies a man in woman’s clothes is more terrifying than a serial killer (one based on the deeply disturbing Ed Gein, no less).
 Similarly, films use mental illness, disability and race to frighten middle-of-the-road audiences – a tactic that can unfairly make victims or villains of those who live with these conditions.
+Don’t Look Now, for instance.

 Hearing about Madame Arcati in her Indian robes signifies something dark and eerie to the audience.
-It paints her as a bonkers witch – a premonition that’s backed up by her eccentricity, jerky movements and captivating facial gurning.
+It paints her as an unhinged witch, and is confirmed up by her eccentricity, jerky movements and captivating facial gurning.

 Arcati mentions India and Indians as a cultural breadcrumb: it points to fears of blackness and primitiveness.
 It’s something not Christian, and therefore as good as hellish.
 Perhaps colonialism is also bound with repressed guilt, and therefore the fear of (deserved) retaliation.